DNA sucked into air filters can reveal what plants and animals are nearby

 The filters picked up on a wide range of wildlife, including grasses, fungi, deer, hedgehogs and songbirds — along with "the ubiquitous pigeon," Littlefair said.

-And it's an easy lift to use systems that are already in place, pointed out James Allerton, an air quality scientist at the UK’s National Physical Laboratory.
+It's easy to use systems that are already in place, pointed out James Allerton, an air quality scientist at the UK's National Physical Laboratory.
 Many countries have networks set up to monitor air quality, and some of them store their old filters for years or even decades — an archive that could help show how ecosystems have changed over time.